 – Martha Postlewaite

-*sliding scale offered for course fees – lower cost places subject to application and the overall economy of the programme
+*some lower cost concessionary places offered subject to application / evidence of financial need AND the overall economy of the programme

 HOW TO FIND OUT MORE